stoplightio/spectral/docs/guides/3-javascript.md

 // ... lint document - $refs and rules will be requested using the proxy
 ```

-The custom resolver we've just created will resolve all remote file refs relatively to the current working directory.
+This custom resolver will resolve all remote file refs relatively to the current working directory.

 You can find more information about how to create custom resolvers in
 the [@stoplight/json-ref-resolver](https://github.com/stoplightio/json-ref-resolver) repository.